Basta (RC Cola advertisement)

 Nyahahakbkxjbcjhishdishlsab@!!!!
-Basta RC Cola!, also simply known as Basta ("Whatever") and Family, is a 2020 television commercial produced for RC Cola in the Philippines by advertising agency Gigil.
+Basta RC Cola!, also simply known as Basta ("Whatever") and codenamed Family, is a 2020 television commercial produced for RC Cola in the Philippines by advertising agency Gigil.
 It was first released online in November 2020.

 Plot

 A boy returns from school and questions his mother if he is adopted because he is being bullied.
 The boy took off his uniform to show his mother four glasses embedded on his back.
 This prompts his mother to remove her head, under which there is a bottle of RC Cola.
 The commercial ends with the rest of the family drinking RC Cola via the glasses on the boy's back.

 Campaign

 Development

 Manila-based advertising agency Gigil is responsible for the Basta commercial which they produced for RC Cola Philippines, which have been their client for two years at the time of the commercial's release.
 The advertisement's brief called for an ad that would differentiate the RC Cola brand to the Gen Z, their target demographic, since that sodas in the Philippine market has reached parity in terms of pricing.

 They live in the moment.
 They don't need a list of reasons before they do something.
 They can do or buy something because—well, you know, whatever.
 There’s no need to explain.
 We appropriated that attitude and made the brand stand for it.
 Making the RC a mirror of our drinker.